How do password managers work?

 Stateless password managers don’t require synchronization between your devices because there’s no database in the first place.
 In a way, that’s also safer because there’s no place where a hacker can find all your passwords.
 Although, someone can hack token-based passwords if they know the master password.

 Contrary to online password managers, these are usually free and open-source.
-That’s why they are not particularly recommended for amateur users because all the support they can get are forums and knowledge bases.
+That’s why they are not particularly recommended for beginner users because all the support they can get are forums and knowledge bases.
 On top of that, you need a smart card reader or a USB stick to generate tokens.

 Moreover, if you find yourself using a token-based password manager, that means your passwords are not stored anywhere.
 As the name implies, there’s no password vault, only token generation, whenever you access a specific account.
 You can generate a token on an external device, such as a USB stick.